ItsKevinRafaell/pika-kit-starter/README.md

     php artisan make:filament-user
     ```

     This command creates a new Filament user.
-You will be prompted to enter the necessary details for the superadmin account (for example).
+You will be prompted to enter the necessary details for the superadmin account.
 This user will have full access to the application..

 7.  **Generate Shield Permissions:**